 If comfort and style are your main priorities, you will probably be better off with the North Face ThermoBall Jacket.
 The ThermoBall is warmer, more breathable, less restrictive, and its roomy fit allows for better layering.

-Keep in mind that neither jacket significantly outperforms the other in any category.
-Both the Thermoball and the Nano Puff are great synthetic down jackets, and you really can’t go wrong with either one.
+But eep in mind that neither jacket significantly outperforms the other in any category.
+Both the Thermoball and the Nano Puff are great synthetic insulated jackets, and you really can’t go wrong with either one.
 If you haven’t decided yet we recommend checking the article about the best down jackets.

 - Columbia vs North Face